So today, September 14th, is, well, the 31st day America's Americans held hostage behind enemy lines.

 I asked him, well, what's the solution?

-He said, Well, you can fill out a provisional ballot and vote that way.
+He said, well, you can fill out a provisional ballot and vote that way.

 And I told him I'm not comfortable with that.

-I'd rather vote um on the machines personally.
+I'd rather vote on the machines personally.

 A similar scene playing out at a different polling site.

-Gave her this and she scanned it and said, You voted.
+Gave her this and she scanned it and said, you voted.

-And I said, No, I haven't.
+And I said, no, I haven't.

-And she said, This has been happening all morning.
+And she said, this has been happening all morning.

-All right, so there you go.
+So there you go.

 Shocking.

-Um this is going to be now, and this is what I've been telling everybody that needs to be fixed immediately.
+This is going to be now, and this is what I've been telling everybody that needs to be fixed immediately.

 Hannity, what do we do?